Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Experimental Setup

-The architecture of all our models follows the \texttt{base\_test.yaml} configuration of \cite{schneider2023mousai}, implemented in the publicly available repository \texttt{audio-diffusion-pytorch/v0.0.432}\footnote{\url{https://github.com/archinetai/audio-diffusion-pytorch/tree/v0.0.43}}.
+The implementation of the score network is based on a time domain (non-latent) unconditional version of Moûsai \citep{schneider2023mousai}.

+We used the publicly available repository \texttt{audio-diffusion-pytorch/v0.0.432}\footnote{ \url{https://github.com/archinetai/audio-diffusion-pytorch/tree/v0.0.43}}.
 The score network is a U-Net \cite{ronneberger2015u} comprised of encoder, bottleneck, and decoder with skip connections between the encoder and the decoder.
 The encoder has six layers comprising two convolutional ResNet blocks, followed by multi-head attention in the final three layers.
 The signal sequence is downsampled in each layer by a factor of 4.
 The number of channels in the encoder layers is [256, 512, 1024, 1024, 1024, 1024].
 The bottleneck consists of a ResNet block, followed by self-attention, and another ResNet block (all with 1024 channel layers).
 The decoder follows a reverse symmetric structure with respect to the encoder.
-We employ \texttt{audio-diffusion-pytorch-trainer}\footnote{\url{https://github.com/archinetai/audio-diffusion-pytorch-trainer/tree/79229912}} for training.
+We employ \texttt{audio-diffusion-pytorch-trainer}\footnote{ \url{https://github.com/archinetai/audio-diffusion-pytorch-trainer/tree/79229912}} for training.
+We downsample data to 22kHz and train the score network with four stacked mono channels for MSDM (i.e., one for each stem) and one mono channel for each model in ISDM, using a context length of $\sim$ 12 seconds.
+All our models were trained until convergence on an NVIDIA RTX A6000 GPU with 24 GB of VRAM.
 We trained all our models using Adam \cite{kingma2015adam}, with a learning rate of $10^{-4}$, $\beta_1 = 0.9,$ $\beta_2 = 0.99$ and a batch size of 16.